 Setting your strategy boils down to identifying the right ad platforms, campaign types and ad budget, with clear rationale and business objectives.

 Your PPC advertising strategy is also dependent on many other elements of your online marketing and business operations, all of which must be considered.
-Without considering all of these broader implications you risk thinking and acting tactically, which often results in wasted ad budget and missed opportunity.
+Without considering all of these broader implications you risk thinking and acting tactically, which often results in wasted ad budget and missed opportunities.
 It is very easy to get your strategy wrong, but just as easy to get it right if you have the right education and support.

-With decades of experience in our team and many hundreds of clients we are well-versed at identifying the right paid media strategy and getting PPC budgeting just right for each and every business we meet, whether you’re a fledgling small business or multi-national large corporation.
+With decades of experience in our team and many hundreds of clients, we are well-versed at identifying the right paid media strategy and getting PPC budgeting just right for each and every business we meet, whether you’re a fledgling small business or multi-national large corporation.

-Eventually you’ll want your PPC strategy to encompass all possible options behind both door #1 and door #2, since they feed off of each other in a never-ending loop, but most often you’ll want to start small with one door and add elements on like building blocks in the future.
+Eventually you’ll want your Google Ads strategy to encompass all possible options behind both door #1 and door #2, since they feed off of each other in a never-ending loop, but most often you’ll want to start small with one door and add elements on like building blocks in the future.
 In collaboration with you we’ll do the research and help you to identify the best strategy and budget for your needs, situation and ambition.

-PPC campaigns are very forecastable, meaning it’s possible to research the potential for a campaign’s reach.
+Google Ads campaigns are very forecastable, meaning it’s possible to research the potential for a campaign’s reach.
 It is also possible to research the potential cost of that reach.
 Then you simply work out your minimum viable budget, which refers to how much you have to spend to reach a meaningful amount of your total potential audience.
 Alternatively, you might want to be more aggressive and budget for a larger portion of the potential audience sooner.

 It is quite probable that even with the best expertise in the world, elements of your strategy will be ‘wrong’, and that’s OK, as long as you know how to monitor and tweak things appropriately to get maximum ad dollars in the right place.